Devil-Slayer: Powers and abilities

 Eric Simon Payne is a trained soldier and hit man, proficient in nearly all forms of hand-to-hand weaponry and an above-average marksman.

 As Devil-Slayer, Payne uses a mystical device called a shadow cloak.
 The cloak can elongate itself and respond to his mental commands, forming whips and grappling opponents and objects.
 The inside of the cloak served as a portal to other dimensions.
-By wrapping himself and/or others in folds of the cloak, Payne can teleport to and from other dimensions and could even teleport limited distances on Earth by entering and exiting at different locations.
-Time also runs differently inside the cloak, allowing Payne to place injured people in a form of stasis if he so wills.
+By wrapping himself in folds of the cloak, Payne can teleport to and from other dimensions and could even teleport limited distances on Earth by entering and exiting at different locations.
+Time also runs differently inside the cloak, allowing Payne to place injured people in a form of stasis.

 Payne had also developed certain psychic abilities.
 He possesses a sixth sense that can detect mystical influence on people or creatures, useful for tracking and finding demons.
-He also had some degree of telekinesis and telepathy, the latter of which he typically used to mask his costume with an illusion of civilian clothes.
-The nature and extent of Payne's current powers remains unrevealed.
+He also had some degree of telekinesis and telepathy, the latter of which he used to mask his costume with an illusion of civilian clothes.
+The nature and extent of Payne's powers remains unrevealed.

 Payne could also reach into the folds of the cloak and draw out an endless supply of weapons from any time or place.
 He typically used melee weapons such as swords, axes or maces, but has also removed from it more modern weapons such as automatic rifles and even futuristic weapons such as a plasma rifle.
 On at least one occasion, he used a staff that conferred upon him a degree of invulnerability and generated energies that he could absorb to enhance his psychic abilities.